-Avicenna pays much attention throughout to definition, and considers it of fundamental importance; but before taking up that subject he realizes the necessity of specifying the terms and determining their meaning, because there is a certain relation between the vocable $(laf{\overline{i}})^3$ and its connotation; and states affecting the vocables may also affect what they designate.
+Avicenna pays much attention throughout to definition, and considers it of fundamental importance; but before taking up that subject he realizes the necessity of specifying the terms and determining their meaning, because there is a certain relation between the vocable $(laf{7})^{3}$ and its connotation; and states affecting the vocables may also affect what they designate.
 There are three ways, he points out, in which a vocable signifies the meaning for which it stands.
-One is by way of complete accord (muṭābaqa) between the two, another is by way of implication (taḍanmun), and yet another is by way of concomitance (iltizām).1
+One is by way of complete accord ($mut\bar{a}baqa$) between the two, another is by way of implication (tadanmun), and yet another is by way of concomitance ($iltiz\bar{a}m$).^I

 1 Najāt, pp. 60 ff.
 2 Cf. Stoic.
 Vet.
 Frag., II, pp. 43, 62.
+3 φωνή, φάσις, λέξις.